-Tamarac Commissioner Harry Dressler and Mayor Beth Talabisco sold the issue of broadcasting city commission meetings not once, but twice during their campaigns for their city commissioner and mayoral race.
+Tamarac Commissioner Harry Dressler and Mayor Beth Talabisco sold the issue of broadcasting city commission meetings not once but twice during their city commissioner and mayoral race campaigns.

-While it was an attention-getting platform that may have helped attain more votes, neither Dressler or Talabisco did much to make these promises become a reality.
+While it was an attention-getting platform that may have helped attain more votes, neither Dressler nor Talabisco did much to make these promises become a reality.

-The issue of broadcasting our city meetings was researched and presented to the mayor and city commissioners back in October 2006 by Information Technology Director Levent Sucuoglu.
-Only Talabisco and Dressler who were in attendance then, are still on the commission today.
+The issue of broadcasting our city meetings was researched and presented to the mayor and city commissioners in October 2006 by Information Technology Director Levent Sucuoglu.
+Only Talabisco and Dressler, who were in attendance then, are still on the commission today.

 Atkins Grad said she watched other cities on TV and did not like what she saw.
 She also said she was not prepared to vote pro or con on this item at this time and asked that staff incorporate it into the next citizen survey questions to determine how constituents felt about televising meetings.